Fall 2020 Semester Hours

 Areas of Expertise / Responsibilities: Library work-study student coordinator & supervisor; book/serial circulation; Fisher Room reservations, course reserves

-Areas of Expertise / Responsibilities: reference, special collections, website changes, instruction
+Areas of Expertise / Responsibilities: reference, special collections, website changes, instruction, course reserves, tech services

 Areas of Expertise / Responsibilities: EZ-Borrow and Interlibrary Loan, library outreach, Student Book Group, Readhawks Book Club